cms-hh/inference_tools/docs/content/tasks/practices.md

 will also invoke `TaskA`.
 The tasks share the parameter `x` so it seems only natural to pass the *value* of `x` from `TaskB` on to `TaskA` when the requirement is defined.
-==This is achieved by calling `:::python Task.req()` which is defined on all classes inheriting from `law.Task`.== The method determines the intersection of parameters between a task class and a task instance, and creates an instance of `TaskA` with parameter values taken from the `TaskB` instance.
+==This is achieved by calling `:::python Task.req()` which is defined on all classes inheriting from `law.Task`.== The method determines the intersection of parameters between a task class (`TaskA`) and a task instance (`:::python self`), and creates an instance of `TaskA` with parameter values taken from the `TaskB` instance.
 Thus, `:::python TaskA.req(self)` is identical to `:::python TaskA(x=self.x)` in the example above.
 The intersection of common parameters is often larger, so the benefit of using `:::python Task.req()` becomes more obvious.
 Opposed to that, the parameteter `TaskB.z` is not *forwarded*.
 Similarly, `TaskA.y` will use its default value `"y_value"`.